 Nepenthean Homes Foster Family Agency's mission is to provide quality care that makes a difference in the lives of needy children.

 North Roseville R.E.C.
-Center sustains a healthy, stable environment that provides children within the city of Roseville a community center that provides free educational and recreational services, in a positive atmosphere that will allow at-risk youth to reach their full potential.
+Center (Excel Roseville) sustains a healthy, stable environment that provides children within the city of Roseville a community center that provides free educational and recreational services, in a positive atmosphere that will allow at-risk youth to reach their full potential.

 Placer ARC invests in the lives of individuals with special needs because every life has value.